Josh-Wagner1/Milestone1_Group59/Project Plan.md

 Please Describe what you have accomplished in this group project.
 - s5384766, Joshua Wagner
   - Accomplishments: Completed the Activity Estimation Definition Estimation table (3) for the Project Plan and completed section 2 and 3.2 from the Software Design Document.
+  - <span style="color:red">M2: Creation and implementation of GUI (GUI.fbp, GUI.pdf, template_frame.py), entity of run_app.py, finalising nutritional range and level filters and adding error handling, minor modifications/fixes to other functions, Executive_Summary.md, final revisions across all documents and git_log.txt
 - s5280075, Juan Martinez
   - Accomplishments: Completed the Work Breakdown Structure (2) for the Project Plan and completed section 3.1 Software Design - Flow Chart and 4.2 Visual Design from the Software Design Document.
+  - <span style="color:red">M2: Implementing most functions (but the nutrition range and level filters) + error handling, test_all_functions.py, Unit_Testing_Report.md and Coverage_Testing_Report.md, additional fixes to error handling in all_functions.py
 - s5277614, Gemma Manns
   - Accomplishments: Completed the Project Plan (1) and Gantt Chart in the Project Plan Document and completed section 1 (System Vision) and 4.1 Structural Design from the Software Design Document
+  - <span style="color:red">M2: Initial prototypes of the nutritional range and level filters,  revisions to the Project Plan and Software Design Documents

 <div style="page-break-after: always;"></div>